Lumi-supercomputer/LUMI-training-materials/docs/2day-next/09-Lustre.md

 It is however not transparent with respect to performance.
 The performance of reading and writing a file depends a lot on how the file is spread across the OSTs of a file system.

-Basically, there are two parameters that have to be chosen: The size of the stripes (all stripes have the same size in this example, except for the last one which may be smaller) and the number of OSTs that should be used for a file.
+Basically, there are two parameters that have to be chosen: The **size of the stripes** (all stripes have the same size in this example, except for the last one which may be smaller) and the **number of OSTs** that should be used for a file.
 Lustre itself takes care of choosing the OSTs in general.

 There are variants of Lustre where one has multiple layouts per file which can come in handy if one doesn't know the size of the file in advance.
 The first part of the file will then typically be written with fewer OSTs and/or smaller chunks, but this is outside the scope of this course.
-The feature is known as Progressive File Layout.
+The feature is known as *Progressive File Layout*.

 The stripe size and number of OSTs used can be chosen on a file-by-file basis.
 The default on LUMI is to use only one OST for a file.
 This is done because that is the most reasonable choice for the many